Lukeli0425/Galaxy-Deconv/README.md

 ```python
 python dataset.py
 ```
- We provide a detailed tutorial for image simulation (see [`tutorials/image_simulation`](tutorials/image_simulation.ipynb)), where you can find out how to set your own parameters.
+We also provide a detailed tutorial for image simulation (see [`tutorials/image_simulation`](tutorials/image_simulation.ipynb)), where you can find out how to set your own parameters.

 ## Retraining on simulated data